The-K2HW/AWS-DevSecOps-Project/README.md

 **Outcome:**
 - Database credentials are encrypted, centrally managed, and retrievable only by authorized EC2 instances.
 - The architecture ensures confidentiality and integrity of stored data.
-- Future improvements can enable Multi-AZ deployment for full high availability.

 ---